aleksanderkoder/OzonAlerts/README.md

  1. "notification" - (default) The standard slim variant.
  2. "dialog" - The full-sized variant allowing user input via programmable buttons.

-The fifth parameter *confirmButtonText* (optional) sets the text shown inside the "confirm" dialog button.
+The fifth parameter *"confirmButtonText"* (optional) sets the text shown inside the "confirm" dialog button.
  - Example value: "I got it!"

-The sixt parameter *cancelButtonText* (optional) sets the text shown inside the "cancel" dialog button.
+The sixt parameter *"cancelButtonText"* (optional) sets the text shown inside the "cancel" dialog button.
  - Example value: "No thanks!"

- The seventh and eight parameters *onConfirm* and *onCancel* (optional) controls what should happen when each of the two dialog buttons are pressed.
+ The seventh and eight parameters *"onConfirm"* (optional) and *"onCancel"* (optional) controls what should happen when each of the two dialog buttons are pressed.
  These parameters take a function containing whatever code you want.
   - See the "advanced usage" example under the *Usage* section for an exact example of how these parameters can be used.